-The Hearst Foundations assist leading regional hospitals, medical centers and specialized medical institutions providing access to high-quality healthcare for low-income populations.
-In response to the shortage of healthcare professionals necessary to meet the country’s evolving healthcare needs, the Foundations also fund programs designed to enhance skills and increase the number of practitioners and educators across roles in healthcare.
+The Hearst Foundations assist leading regional hospitals, medical centers and specialized medical institutions providing access to healthcare for high-need populations.
+In response to the shortage of healthcare professionals necessary to meet the country’s evolving healthcare demands, the Foundations also fund programs designed to enhance skills and increase the number of practitioners and educators across roles in healthcare.
 The Foundations also support medical research and the development of young investigators to help create a broad and enduring impact on the nation’s health.

 Funding Priorities in Health

 In the recent past, 30% of total funding has been allocated to Health.
 Organizations with budgets over $10 million have received 80% of the funding in Health.